Cat Boarding in a Cattery vs Cat Sitting – Should I board my cat or get a cat sitter?

 What is cat sitting?

 Cat sitting is a paid-for service whereby a cat carer looks after your kitty in the comfort of their own home.
 You can book a cat sitter for the entire time you’re away to look in on Mr Whiskers.
 Cat sitting is a flexible service so you can ask your carer to visit your kitty once or twice a day, or even stay overnight in your home.
 Many pet sitters will also help with jobs around the house including picking up post or watering plants.
 A regular cat sitting service includes feeding your cat, changing their litter tray and should also include playing with and cuddling your furry friend.
-It means more attention and less disruption for your cat while you’re away and the peace of mind for you of a kitty-loving professional caring for your beloved pet.
+It means more attention and less disruption for your cat while you’re away.
+Cat sitting also provides peace of mind for you too, knowing a kitty-loving professional is caring for your beloved pet.
 It’s a great alternative to a cattery.

 What are the advantages of hiring a cat sitter?